-Performance Bonds The performance bonds issued by the Surety in connection with the construction of two MPSVs that are subject to our MPSV Litigation, for which the face amount of the bonds total \$50.0 million.

-performance obligation A contractual obligation to construct and transfer a distinct good or service to a customer.
+Performance Bonds The performance bonds issued by Zurich in connection with the construction of two MPSVs that were subject to our MPSV Litigation, for which the face amount of the bonds totaled \$50.0 million, and for which the obligations under the performance bonds were terminated on performance obligation A contractual obligation to construct and transfer a distinct good or service to a customer.
 It is the unit of account in Topic 606.
 The transaction price of a contract is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.